 Crowds gather at this annual, symbolic autumn event to watch the parade of women in traditional kimono.
 This year’s parade features a special course in celebration of the 777th anniversary of Hakata ori!
 Women clad in black kimono and Hakata kenjo obi (a traditional local craft) will walk in procession, accompanied by men with flags and lanterns.

 Hakata Kenjo Dochu introduction, geigi dance, shamisen performance

 18:00~18:15 JR Hakata Ekimae Hiroba (1-1 Hakataeki-chuogai, Hakata-ku)

 Start of parade

 19:40 Hakata Sennen-no-mon (129-9 Hakataeki-mae, Hakata-ku)

-Hakata ori (woven textile) is a local folk craft with 777 years of tradition.
-It has been popular for centuries for use in kimono and obi as a silk textile due to its tensility and thickness of the fabric.
-At this annual event, new pieces of Hakata ori are displayed inside Jotenji Temple – the birthplace of Hakata ori.
-The location itself is a reason for visiting as the inside of Jotenji is not usually open to the public.
-Peruse the pieces on display and vote for your favorite Hakata ori.
-Enjoy the autumn foliage, and optional outdoor tea ceremony (fee req.) in the Japanese karesansui (rock) garden.
-Don’t miss the performance of Hakata geigi (geisha) on 11/10 (13:30 and 14:15).
+Hakata-Ori Textile is a local folk craft with 777 years of tradition.
+It has been popular for centuries for use in kimono and obi as a silk textile thanks to its tensility and thickness of the fabric.
+At the event, examples of Hakata-ori will be displayed inside Jotenji Temple, the birthplace of Hakata-ori.
+The location itself is a good reason to attend as it is usually closed to the public.
+Peruse the pieces on display and vote for your favorite.
+Enjoy the autumn foliage and optional outdoor tea ceremony (fee req.) in the Japanese karesansui (rock) garden.
+Come in kimono to receive complimentary presents!

 • 11/9 (Fri.) ~ 11/11 (Sun.)